 - For healers, lightning staves provide the off-balance debuff to enemies via the Wall of Elements skill.
 Healers very commonly run a lightning staff on their backbars

-- Ice staves provide less damage utility, instead providing damage mitigation and some group utility useful for tanks and healers.
-They also have special synergy with warden DPS
+- Ice staves provide less damage utility, instead providing damage mitigation and some group utility useful for tanks and healers

 - Ice staff passives are primarily oriented toward damage mitigation, allowing tanks to take less damage from enemies.
 Ice staves also provide an armor debuff on enemies, as well as damage shields for your group, via the Wall of Elements skill.
 They also uniquely have a taunt skill via Destructive Clench, which adds a taunt feature when used with an ice staff